cscougal/netcdf_examples/README.md

 # netcdf_examples
-Converting netcdf to geotiff uisng numpy and gdal bindings
+Converting netcdf to geotiff using numpy and gdal bindings